-Applicants must use one of the the following official nomination forms:
+Applicants must use the following official nomination form:

 Before you begin the process of completing the nomination form, please ensure that you have the following materials ready:

 Applicants must supply a 300 word summary of their nomination.
 This summary should clearly and succinctly describe why the person or entity is deserving of a U.S. Water Prize, how the nominee relates to the prize criteria, and who would be able to accept the award on behalf of the nominee.

 Applicants will have the opportunity to better describe and explain their project, program, or initiative as it relates to the prize criteria.
 Applicants must provide a description of the project or initiative that is no longer than 1250 words in length.
 The description must clearly state the project or initiatives topic area (education, public awareness, research, technology, water resource management, or policy development), the current and future water quality or water quantity challenges it seeks to address, and the innovative approach taken to promote water sustainability.
 The narrative must also provide a description or listing of the project or initiative’s recent accomplishments.

 Letters of Recommendation:

 All nominations must include at least two, but no more than five, independent letters of recommendation.
 Each recommendation shall not be longer than 500 words in length.